 There are hundreds of businesses for sale on Exchange, which allows buyers to be selective about which business is right for them.
 To help buyers make a decision to buy your business over the rest we recommend including information about your profits and expenses in your listing.

-While Shopify does not calculate your costs for you, it's a great idea to take the time to thoroughly calculate all of the costs involved in running the business in your listing.
+Shopify does not calculate your costs for you, so it's a great idea to take the time to thoroughly calculate all of the costs involved in running the business in your listing.

 This will help buyers see that you're a trustworthy seller who's fully prepared to hand their business over to the right buyer